3nt3r-A-U53rn4m3/typing-club-autotyper-bookmarklet/README.md

 This doesn't quite work with lessons that include **tabs** or **enter keys**.

 ## Disclaimer
-In addition, please do not use this if you're doing an assignment

-This is purely for experimental purposes
+this is for ✨ *educational purposes* ✨